encode/httpx/docs/compatibility.md

 ## QuickStart

-Pretty much all the API mentioned in the `requests` QuickStart should be identical to the API in our own documentation.
+Pretty much any API mentioned in the `requests` QuickStart should be identical to the API in our own documentation.
 The following exceptions apply:

 * `Response.url` - Returns a `URL` instance, rather than a string.
 Use `str(response.url)` if you need a string instance.